cloudfoundry/community/toc/rfc/rfc-draft-repository-ownership.md

 Additionally, if a change affects the subset of repositories that a Working Group owns, that Working Group MUST approve the change as well.
 Approval consists of a quorum decision by the leads of the Working Group.

 The TOC MUST also approve of any proposal to create a new repository within the `cloudfoundry` GitHub organization or to rename an existing repository.

-Proposed changes to repository ownership SHOULD be submitted for consideration as a pull request or issue on the [Cloud Foundry community repository](https://github.com/cloudfoundry/community) to provide visibility in the CF community, to encourage asynchronous discussion, and to reduce fragmentation of discussion.

 We illustrate several different cases of repository ownership changes and the approvals required for them to proceed: